Social impact of psoriasis. Quality of life for psoriasis sufferers.

 Self-confidence, Relationships, Work/School, and Social Interactions Affected.
 The National psoriasis Foundation, The Dermatology Nurses Association, dermatologists and people with psoriasis join forces to launch Beyond psoriasis: The person Behind the patient

-WASHINGTON, DC (USA) –people with psoriasis experience a crisis in self-confidence so severe it can darken almost every aspect of life, from the quality of a person’s love life to performance on the job and day-to-day social interactions.
+WASHINGTON, DC (USA) people with psoriasis experience a crisis in self-confidence so severe it can darken almost every aspect of life, from the quality of a person s love life to performance on the job and day today social interactions.

 people report feeling like social outcasts and being misunderstood by the public.

-These are some of the dramatic insights gleaned from a new survey of people with moderate-to-severe psoriasis.
-Psoriasis is a chronic, life-altering disease that affects more than 4.5 million adults or 1 in 50 people in the United States.
+These are some of the dramatic insights gleaned from a new survey of people with moderate to severe psoriasis.
+Psoriasis is a chronic, life altering disease that affects more than 4.5 million adults or 1 in 50 people in the United States.

 The survey is the most comprehensive study to date to specifically examine the social and emotional effects of psoriasis.